tarantool/doc/doc/reference/reference_sql/sql.rst

 #.
 If the new index is UNIQUE, Tarantool will throw an error if any row exists
    with columns that have duplicate values.
 #.
 Tarantool will create a new index.
 #.
-Tarantool effectively executes a COMMIT statement.
+Tarantool effectively executes a :ref:`COMMIT <sql_commit>` statement.

 Automatic indexes:

 Indexes may be created automatically for columns mentioned in the PRIMARY KEY or UNIQUE clauses of a CREATE TABLE statement.
-If an index was created automatically, then the *index-name* is based on four
+If an index was created automatically, then the *index-name* has four parts:
-items:

 #. ``pk`` if this is for a PRIMARY KEY clause, ``unique`` if this is for
    a UNIQUE clause;